Adam-Sheeres/DnD-Level-Generator/readme.txt

 Notes:
   It crashes 1/100 times, and I have no clue why.
 I think it has to do with code from before, but I don't really have enough time to fix that as it is now 3:40am.
-If it doesn't run when you grade me can you please please please try to run it until it does.
-I know it runs it just might not on the first time.